dreamportdev/Osdev-Notes/07_VirtualFileSystem/01_README.md

 * The main hard drive file system (it can be any of the supported fs like ext2, ext4, reiserfs, etc)
 * The external drive file system (probably a vfat, exfat or ntfs file system)
 * The cdrom file system (usually iso9660)
+* The pseudo file-systems like: /proc and /dev in unix-like operating systems.

 But how can an operating system works with so many different file system, how can they coexist like in linux under the same directory tree?
 And most important of all: how are we going to implement it?